-Asking For Help
+Askins For Help Letter

-Please read this over-it will make it easier for me to talk to you today.
+Please read this over-it will make it e asier for me to talk to you today.
+Dear: Recently, I've been feeling: Sad Alone Depressed Hopeless Out of Control Angry Scared Suicidal Overwhelmed Other I've been having trouble: Sleeping Concentrating Eating Finding solutions to my problems Believing that things will get better Other The biggest problem in my life right now is: It's OK to ask me about the things on this sheet.

-Dear :

-Recently, I've been feeling: I've been having trouble:

-Sad Sleeping

-Alone Concentrating

-Depressed Eating

-Hopeless Finding solutions to my problems

-Out of Control Believing that things will get better

-Angry Other

-Scared

-Suicidal

-Overwhelmed

-Other

-The biggest problem in my life right now is:

-It's OK to ask me about the things on thi is sheet.
 Please listen and help me.
 From:

-Dear Trusted Adult,
+Dear Trusted Adult